Clakriss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1.Create a script that creates an alias.Name: ls Value: rm *
+0. creates an alias.Name: ls Value: rm *
+1. HELLO YOU > Create a script that prints hello user, where user is the current Linux user.